Francois Thoral

 ORCID iD icon0000-0003-0457-1735

 Kia ora, ko Francois tōku ingoa!
-I am a postdoctoral fellow between the Univeristy of Waikato and the National Institute of Water and Atmospheric Research (NIWA), I am currently based in Wellington, New Zealand.
-Within the Tau Ki Ākau - Ridge to Reef - research project, my research investigates the availability of light reaching the seabed for coastal ecosystems around Aotearoa New Zealand, and in a multi-stressor context, such as changes in water clarity and increasing marine heatwaves.
-To pursue it, I combine satellite remote sensing, optical modelling of underwater light and algal physiology.
+I am a postdoctoral fellow between the University of Waikato and Earth Sciences New Zealand (ex NIWA), I am currently based in Wellington, New Zealand.
+Within the Tau Ki Ākau - Ridge to Reef - research project, my research investigates the consequences of extreme events for coastal ecosystems and in a multi-stressor context, such as changes in water clarity, coastal darkening, marine darkwaves, and increasing marine heatwaves.
+I am especially interested in the consequences of marine darkwaves, and finding out ways we can prevent them.
+To pursue it, I combine satellite remote sensing, optical modelling of underwater light and physiology.
 Broadly speaking, I am interested in bridging theoretical and applied ecology.
-Previously, I was a PhD Student at the University of Canterbury (UC) in Christchurch, New Zealand.
+Previously, I was a PhD Student at the University of Canterbury (UC) in Christchurch, New Zealand, and did my Bachelor and Masters at Aix-Marseille University, France.

 Long-term warming and record-breaking marine heatwaves in the Hauraki Gulf, northern New Zealand New Zealand Journal of Marine and Freshwater Research